-Reasonable Notice of Termination
+Lawyers to Assist with Reasonable Notice of Termination

-Employers in Canada are required to provide employees with ‘reasonable notice of termination’.
+Employers in Toronto, Ontario, and across Canada are required to provide employees with ‘reasonable notice of termination’.
 Failing to do so is a form of wrongful dismissal.
 Reasonable notice of termination is a requirement to provide advance working notification of a future termination date.
 The termination date must be clear and unequivocal.
 Furthermore, all working conditions must remain constant during the reasonable notice period, otherwise, an employee may be able to leave work early, especially where there is a form of humiliation (for example a demotion or pay decrease).

-The doctrine of reasonable notice can be awkward for both employees and employers.
-Essentially, an employee has received notification of a dismissal and is still required to attend the workplace.
-For this reason, employers are permitted to provide employees with a payment in lieu of reasonable notice of their termination.
+Employers are permitted to provide employees with a payment in lieu of reasonable notice of their termination.
 This is commonly referred to as a severance payment.

 How is the Amount of Reasonable Notice Determined?